boowon/PythonListOrder/README.md

 # PythonListOrder
-order a lisr=t of integers without using method sort cuz i'm bored
+order a list of integers without using the method sort cuz I'm bored